jamesmh/coravel/Docs/Events.md

 An event is merely a data object that will be supplied to each listener.
 It should expose data that is associated with this specific event.

-For example, a `BlogPostCreated` event should accept the `Blog` that was created (in the constructor), and then expose it via a public property.
+For example, a `BlogPostCreated` event should accept the `Blog` that was created and then expose it via a public property.

 ```c#
 public class BlogPostCreated : IEvent